Bridge scoring: After 1987

 A change to the scoring of the fourth and subsequent non-vulnerable undertricks, from 200 each to 300 each, was made in 1987 after a hand in the finals of the 1981 Bermuda Bowl.
-Munir Attaullah and Jane Alam Fazli, playing for Pakistan, reached a vulnerable 7 contract, which would have scored them 2210.
+Munir Attaullah and Jan-e-Alam Fazli, playing for Pakistan, reached a vulnerable 7 contract, which would have scored them 2210.
 But their non-vulnerable opponent Jeff Meckstroth, playing for USA, calculated that down 11 would cost only 2100 points and thinking he might do better than that, sacrificed in 7 on a weak hand with five spades to the jack; this was doubled and went down nine for a score of -1700.
 The 510 point differential resulted in an 11 IMP swing in his team's favor.

 The 1987 change in scoring increased the penalty for down nine when doubled and not vulnerable from -1700 to -2300.

 Also, the "insult bonus" in rubber bridge for making a redoubled contract used to be only 50.
 This was changed to 100, so that playing 5 of a minor, redoubled, making an overtrick, is always worth more than an undoubled small slam.